demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeamsWebhook/README.md

-Integration for sending notifications to a Microsoft Teams channel via and incoming webhook.
+Integration for sending notifications to a Microsoft Teams channel via an incoming webhook.
+For information on how to create an incoming webhook, see the [Microsoft Create an Incoming Webhook Documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).

 ## Configure Microsoft Teams via Webhook on Cortex XSOAR
 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Microsoft Teams via Webhook.